Got Red Mites in Your Hen House? These products will help...

 Lights, stretch, scratch.
 Switch Light Up LED Cat Scratching Post coffee colour

-Switch Light Up LED Cat Scratching Post cream colour
+LED Switch Cat Scratching Post

 Cat interacting with the Switch Light Up Cat Scratching Post